sapfluxnet/sapfluxnetr/README.md

 <img src="man/figures/README-example_single-2.png" width="100%" />

-And you can work with multiple sites:
+You can work with multiple sites also:

 ``` r
 # ARG_TRE and AUS_CAN_ST2_MIX example sites